 - Take acetaminophen as needed for body aches and pains as directed by the manufacturer

 - Wear a face covering or face mask when you are within six feet of other people

 - Clean all high-touch surfaces daily, such as counters, tabletops, doorknobs, bathroom fixtures, phones, tablets, keyboards and bedside tables

 - Monitor symptoms and seek prompt medical attention if the illness is worsening or your symptoms become more severe (e.g., difficulty breathing, persistent pain or pressure in the chest, new confusion or inability to arouse, bluish lips or face)

 If you have an upcoming medical appointment, call ahead and let your doctor know if you have been directed by a health care professional to self-quarantine due to exposure to COVID-19 or to isolate because you have or are suspected of having COVID-19.
-Please wear a face covering and advise the staff located at the building's entrance.
+Please wear a face covering and advise the staff.
 You will be given a standard mask if you are wearing a gaiter, bandana, single-layer cloth mask or mask with exhalation valves.

 If you require 911 services, please inform the dispatcher that you may have COVID-19.